MKrabs/Blog/docs/ASE_is_fun/structure.md

 ## SOLID principles

+In this chapter, we will explore how we refactored our code to improve adherence to the SOLID principles.
+By applying these principles, we aimed to make our codebase more maintainable, flexible, and understandable.

+- **Single Responsibility Principle (S)**

+  To adhere to the SRP, we focused on separating concerns and reducing the responsibilities of our classes.
+In the previous version, the Profile class was responsible for both user profile management and image manipulation, which violated the SRP.
+We refactored the code and moved the image processing logic into a separate class or module, ensuring that each class has a single responsibility.

+- **Open/Closed Principle (O)**

+  To align with the OCP, we made our code more extensible by allowing for easy additions or modifications without modifying existing code.
+In the updated version, the Post class can be extended with new properties or behaviors without modifying its existing implementation.
+Similarly, the PostRepository and PostService classes can be extended or replaced without impacting their clients.

+- **Liskov Substitution Principle (L)**

+  As our code did not involve any inheritance or subclassing, the LSP was not directly applicable.
+Therefore, we did not encounter violations or adherence to this principle during the refactoring process.

+- **Interface Segregation Principle (I)**

+  To follow the ISP, we focused on defining interfaces or interface contracts that are specific and focused on the needs of clients.
+In our refactored code, we introduced the IPostRepository interface, which abstracts the methods related to post repository functionality.
+This allows clients of the repository to depend only on the methods they require, avoiding unnecessary dependencies.

+- **Dependency Inversion Principle (D)**

+  We aimed to apply the DIP by depending on abstractions rather than concrete implementations.
+In the updated code, the PostRepository and PostService classes depend on the IPostRepository interface, promoting flexibility and easier substitution of implementations.
+However, we could further improve the application of DIP by utilizing dependency injection to provide dependencies from external sources.

 ## GRASP principles, especially Coupling and Cohesion

+Coupling refers to the level of interdependence between classes or modules within a codebase.
+High coupling can lead to rigid code that is challenging to maintain.
+To address this, we refactored our project to make improvements in reducing coupling.

+The `Post` class, responsible for representing a post entity, was successfully decoupled from other classes or modules.
+It no longer has direct dependencies on unrelated components (being accessed directly my the `views`).
+To achieve loose coupling between components, we introduced interfaces as abstractions.
+For example, the `PostRepository` class now depends on the abstract `IPostRepository` interface.

+Cohesion, on the other hand, refers to the degree to which the responsibilities within a module or class are related and focused.
+High cohesion is desirable as it leads to more maintainable and understandable code.

+The `PostRepository` class focused solely on persistence-related operations for posts, aligning with the single responsibility of a repository.

+In conclusion, I would say our refactoring efforts aligned with the GRASP principles of coupling and cohesion, and helped contribute to the project's overall quality and pave the way for easier maintenance and future enhancements.

 ## DRY principle

 Can you see the difference between these two code blocks?

 ```python
 if p.author:
     p.author.profile.bio = marker(p.author.profile.bio)